 For most homeowners, selling their house is not an everyday experience, and there are as many questions as there are pieces in a jigsaw puzzle.
 That’s where we come in… by working together, we can help make it as profitable and painless as possible.

 Especially if you have lived in your current home for a long time, this can be the most difficult step in the process of getting ready to sell… so difficult, that even the thought of it sometimes stops people before they even get started.
-The nice thing about this step is that you can do any time of year, regardless of weather and temperature.
+The nice thing about this step is that you can do it any time of year, regardless of weather and temperature.

 The exterior is the first thing potential buyers will see, and first impressions set the tone for their entire visit… so make sure the outside of your home is clean and inviting.
 Touch up painting, landscaping, clean windows, inviting entry are all important and not major investments.
 In fact, replacing your front door can often give you the biggest return on your investment because it sets expectations for the whole showing.